Why You Need a Cloud Readiness Assessment Before You Migrate

 - Determine if the application is web-based and if migration to Platform as a Service (PaaS) or Software as a Service (SaaS) is an option.
 This can significantly reduce overall management costs and reduce the IT burden of managing applications, operating systems, etc.

 When it comes down to it, conducting a readiness assessment before migrating to the cloud is just smart.
-It’s a great way to avoid unwanted surprises during your migration to the cloud while also setting expectations for overall functionality.
+It’s a great way to avoid unwanted surprises during the cloud migration while also setting expectations for overall functionality.

 Don’t make moving to the cloud harder than it should be.
+As a top Microsoft partner, ProArch has moved 1,000s of organizaitons to the cloud.
 Explore our cloud capabilities and reach out to our team with any questions.
+Remember: The best migration process is a well-prepared one.